camunda-google/google-identity-provider/README.md

 # google-identity-provider
 A ReadonlyIdentityProvider for camunda.
-The user and groups are saved in Google for Work
+The user and groups are saved in Google for Work.

+Build with travis.